belablotski/APL/APL_LANGUAGE_REFERENCE.md

 #### `foreach`

-The most common control flow mechanism is the `foreach` loop, used within a phase.
-It iterates over a collection stored in the register.
+The `foreach` loop is used to iterate over a collection stored in the register.
 The `loop_var` defines the name of the variable for each item in the collection.

 ```yaml
 main: